briansunter/graph/site/src/content/logseq/issue-15.md

 {{< youtube RzT20ejft3c >}}

 My main technical interest right  is AI, and I've been studying fundamentals and building product prototypes around it.
 AI gives me the same feeling as developing for the early iPhone, where every new capability opened up many possibilities.
 Every few months, a new AI model or capability is announced, and many new features, products, or companies could be built around them.
 Combining current breakthroughs in valuable ways has a lot of potential.

-I was amazed at the release of GPT-3, but the release of GPT-4 last year was the first model that can actually do useful work in my opinion.
+GPT-3 was the first model that amazed me, but the release of GPT-4 last year was the first model that could reliably do useful work.
 It's funny looking back on some of the tools I was amazed with when I first started this newsletter and how far they've come since then.

 {{< tweet user="vensykrishna" id="1737855708228669883" >}}